 Impacts associated with public health and safety issues that apply to all the ranges, training activities, public accessibility, and construction under Alternative 2 would be the same as discussed under Alternative 1.
-However, under Alternative 2, certain public uses within specified areas of B-16, B-17, B-19, and B-20 would be allowed when the ranges are not operational (i.e., typically weekends, holidays, and when closed for scheduled maintenance) (refer to Table 2-5).
+However, under Alternative 2, certain public uses within specified areas of B-16, B-17, B-19, and B-20 would be allowed when the ranges are not in operation, with prior coordination (refer to Table 2-5).
 Areas open for certain public uses would be specified, and targets and other training activities would not occur or would be compatible with uses of these specific areas following standard operating procedures and management practices to maintain public health and safety.
-The concept of allowing such uses was developed in coordination with the BLM as the Draft Environmental Impact Statement was prepared based in part on input from the public and various public agencies during the scoping process.
+The concept of allowing such uses was developed in coordination with the BLM as the Draft EIS was prepared based in part on input from the public and various public agencies during the scoping process.